By default Acronis Cyber Backup creates cache of file system metadata of volumes backed up on tapes in the following folder:

 Below are instructions on how to move the cache location to a different folder.

 On a Windows machine:

-Use junction point to change the TapeLocation folder:
+Use junction point to move the TapeLocation folder to another disk:

 - Invoke Windows Services (Start-Run -> services.msc) and stop all Acronis services.